EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * We have built out an API and implemented a number of hooks and filters to enable developers to easily extend the plugin [see knowledge base](https://yikesplugins.com/support/knowledge-base/product/developer-documentation/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp)
 * We have started building out a number of add ons to extend the base functionality of the plugin. [check them out](https://yikesplugins.com/plugins/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp)

-= Easy MailChimp Forms 5.4.3 - March 17th, 2015 =
+= 5.4.3 - March 17th, 2015 =
 * Fixed: Re-import form fields function not properly refreshing the page
-* Fixed: Updating a MailChimp list field no longer throws an empty error
+* Fixed: Updating a list field no longer throws an empty error

-= Easy MailChimp Forms 5.4.2 - March 10th, 2015 =
+= 5.4.2 - March 10th, 2015 =
 * Fixed: custom class names on input fields merged together with other class names making them un-usable.

-= Easy MailChimp Forms 5.4.1 - March 3rd, 2015 =
+= 5.4.1 - March 3rd, 2015 =
-* Fixed: tinyMCE error thrown when saving settings page, ultimately preventing the ability to store the MailChimp API key.
+* Fixed: tinyMCE error thrown when saving settings page, ultimately preventing the ability to store the API key.

-= Easy MailChimp Forms 5.4 - March 2nd, 2015 =
+= 5.4 - March 2nd, 2015 =
 * Enhancement: Re-bundled unaltered MailChimp API wrapper class file, and added appropriate class check to prevent conflicts with other MailChimp plugins (Gravity Forms etc.)
 * Enhancement: Removed the WYSIWYG editor from the options page.
 This caused issues for some users who were unable to validate the MailChimp API key.
 * Enhancement: Added a new setting to toggle the sending of the MailChimp welcome email.
 Users can now disable the email all together, on a list by list basis. (checked = disabled)